Bitdefender: DarkSide ransomware

-In 2020, hacker group DarkSide switched their main encryption ransomware product over to an "affiliate" model wherein other attackers could download and use their software in exchange for a portion of the profits.
-However, they introduced a bug in the process where affiliate hackers would all use the same private RSA key - meaning that a decryption package for a single target who paid the ransom would work on any target that had the ransomware installed.
+In 2020, hacker group DarkSide switched its main encryption ransomware product over to an "affiliate" model wherein other attackers could download and use its software in exchange for a portion of the profits.
+However, it introduced a bug in the process where affiliate hackers would all use the same private RSA key - meaning that a decryption package for a single target who paid the ransom would work on any target that had the ransomware installed.
 Security researchers noticed and were quietly already helping victims of the software, but with no public notice, making it so that the attackers would only see an inexplicable decrease in ransom payments that could be written off as chance.

-Months later, Bitdefender publicly released a decryptor of their own development and issued a blog post describing the flaw.
+Months later, Bitdefender publicly released a decryptor of its own development and issued a blog post describing the flaw.
 Security researchers studying the Colonial Pipeline cyberattack in May 2021 criticized Bitdefender for using the bug as a brief burst of publicity, though they acknowledged that DarkSide would’ve eventually noticed and fixed the issue.
-Bitdefender defended their actions, saying they only wished to notify as many organizations as possible, triggering a discussion among cybersecurity professionals about the pros and cons of publicly disclosing such vulnerabilities in malware: while the provision of free decryption tools may provide relief for some ransomware victims (who might otherwise not receive free and timely help from experts), their usefulness is short-lived as hackers use these same tools to improve and develop new ransomware software.
+Bitdefender defended its actions, saying it only wished to notify as many organizations as possible, triggering a discussion among cybersecurity professionals about the pros and cons of publicly disclosing such vulnerabilities in malware: while the provision of free decryption tools may provide relief for some ransomware victims (who might otherwise not receive free and timely help from experts), their usefulness is short-lived as hackers use these same tools to improve and develop new ransomware software.

 Since the creation of its free Darkside Ransomware Decryption Tool, Bitdefender has continued to provide free decryption and recovery tools to the general public on 'multiple occasions', the latest being February 2023.